-This section describes the necessary components of any physical intervention techniques system used by a facility or agency.
+This section describes the necessary components of a physical intervention techniques system used by a facility or agency.

-- A. Physical intervention systems must include, at a minimum, the following training components: - 1.
-Principles of positive behavior support, including respect and dignity; - 2.
-Communication techniques to assist a person to calm down and resolve problems in a constructive manner; - 3.
+- A. Physical intervention systems used by facilities and agencies must include, at a minimum, the following training components: - 1.
+Discussion of the need for positive behavior support; - 2.
+Communication techniques that help a person calm down and resolve problems in a constructive manner: - 3.
 Techniques to prevent or avoid escalation of behavior prior to physical contact; - 4.
-Techniques for staff to use in response to their own feelings or expressions of fear, anger, or aggression; - 5.
-Techniques for staff to use in response to the person's feelings of fear or anger; - 6.
+Techniques for staff to use in response to their own feelings or expressions of fear, anger, aggression, etc.; - 5.
+Techniques for staff to use in response to the person's feelings of anger or aggression, etc.; - 6.
 Cautions that physical intervention techniques may not be modified except as necessary in consideration of individual disabilities, medical, health, and safety issues.
 An appropriate medical/health professional and the facility or agency certified trainer must approve all modifications; - 7.
-Evaluation of the safety of the physical environment at the time of the intervention; - 8.
-Use of the least restrictive physical interventions depending upon the situation; - 9.
-Clear presentation and identification of prohibited and permitted physical intervention techniques;
+Evaluation of the safety of the physical environment at the time of the intervention: - 8.
+Issues of respect and dignity of the person;